Law Code of Hammurabi

 - “If anyone is committing a robbery and is caught, then he shall be put to death.”

 - “If a merchant gives an agent corn, wool, oil, or any other goods to transport, the agent shall give a receipt for the amount, and compensate the merchant.
 Then he shall obtain a receipt from the merchant for the money that he gives the merchant.”

 - “If a woman quarrels with her husband, and say: “You are not congenial to me,” the reasons for her prejudice must be presented.
 If she is guiltless, and there is no fault on her part, but he leaves and neglects her, then no guilt is attached to this woman, she shall take her dowry and go back to her father’s house.”

 The code is inscribed in the Akkadian language, using cuneiform script carved into the stele.
-The Script can be found in the front and the back of the stele.
+The Script can be found in the front and the back.
 The stele was found at the site of Susa, in modern-day Iran.
-Historians believe that it was brought to Susa in the 12th century B.C. by an Elamite ruler who conquered Babylon and then who erased a portion of the text in preparation for creating his own inscriptions.
+Historians believe that it was brought to Susa in the 12th century B.C. by an Elamite ruler who conquered Babylon and then who erased a portion of the text in preparation for creating his inscriptions.

 Exploring Popular Historical Objects